influxdata/flux/stdlib/contrib/bonitoo-io/hex/README.md

     a = hex.string(v: 12)
     // a is "c"
-    b = hex.string(v: bytes("hi"))
+    b = hex.string(v: bytes(v: "hi"))
     // b is "6869"

 ## hex.int

-The `hex.int()` function converts a single value to an integer.
-It is like a standard [int() function](https://docs.influxdata.com/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/type-conversions/int/), but it assumes that a string argument is a hexadecimal representation of an integer, which can be optionally prefixed by `0x`.
+The `hex.int()` function converts a hexadecimal string representation of a number value to an integer.
+A string argument can be optionally prefixed by `0x`.

 Example: